ooyala/chromecast-sample-receiver/README.md

 More info on customizing the player appearance using `skin` parameter can be found in the docs section [Customizing the Player V4 Skin with skin.json](http://help.ooyala.com/video-platform/reference/pbv4_skin_schema_docs.html)

+## Migration

+With the new version you need to call `OOCast.init()` method in order for receiver to work properly.

+### Basic logo and text customization via receiver.html
+Please consult with [Basic customization](#basic) section of the docs.

+### Skin customization via skin.json
+Custom `skin.json` files were deprecated with the new version, appearance customization using custom `skin.json` now is available through page level parameters, please consult with [Altering the skin](#altering-the-skin) section.

 ## Debug
 This receiver has enabled several logs in order to show error and warning messages that could be produced during the life cycle of the receiver.
 This log messages are printed at the developer tool console.

 To debug a receiver application please refer to the official documentation at https://developers.google.com/cast/docs/debugging